MariosGiouv/GA-LF-ANC-CompoundSources/README.md

 noise source, the third channel.
 A 1/3-octave band filter is applied to the microphone input signal, to not disorientate the evolution convergence in the presence of a possible event of external sound disturbance.

+The full research paper with the low-frequency noise attenuation results has been published and is available online [7].

 *Note 1:* There is no need for a reference signal or correlation with the error signal.
 The proposed ANC system is independent of transfer functions between sources and error sensors.